Araynah/data-science-coursework/R-Coursework/README.md

   - Data visualization with `ggplot2`.
 - **Skills Demonstrated**: Comprehensive data analysis, interpretation of statistical results, and effective communication through RMarkdown reports.

-*Note: Replace [Project Title] and the description with your actual project details.*
+*Note: Replace  and the description with your actual project details.*

 ---